vedangasDARKNINJA/OutLineShader/ReadMe.md

 ## Features Added:
 1. Cosine controlled fading alpha animation.
-2. Adjustable alpha for the outline.
+2. Adjustable minimum and maximum alpha.
+3. Manual Lerp option and using the frequency option is available.